Cattle Hill Wind Farm

-Cattle Hill Wind Farm is a wind farm project developed and constructed by Goldwind Australia, in Tasmania.
+Cattle Hill Wind Farm is a wind farm developed and constructed by Goldwind Australia in Tasmania, Australia.

-The site is located on the eastern shore of Lake Echo on the southern side of the Central Plateau of Tasmania and connects into TasNetworks's transmission network at the adjacent Waddamana Substation.
+The site is located on the eastern shore of Lake Echo on the southern side of the Central Plateau of Tasmania and connects into TasNetworks's transmission network at the adjacent Waddamana substation.

 The facility began construction in 2018 and was completed in 2020 with the installation of 48 Goldwind GW140 3MW turbines, each standing at 170m tall.

 The wind farm's output of 144MW is equivalent to the consumption of approximately 63,000 homes.

 Operations

-The generation table uses "eljmkt nemlog", a tracker for the Australian National Energy Market, to obtain generation values for each month.
+The generation table uses eljmkt nemlog, a tracker for the Australian National Energy Market, to obtain generation values for each month.
 Grid connection started in January 2020, and was fully commissioned in August 2020.

 Note: Asterisk indicates power output was limited during the month.